LGBTQ health: Assisted reproductive technologies

 LGBTQ+ individuals face unique problems in having biological children not experienced by cisgender heterosexual men and women.
 Traditionally, parenthood was often seen as impossible for same sex couples and LGBT adoption was encouraged instead, but in recent decades, developmental biologists have been researching and developing techniques to facilitate same-sex reproduction, which could allow for same sex couples to both be biological parents together.

 Issues affecting lesbian women

 Reproductive and sexual health

 Lesbian, bisexual, and queer women have many of the same reproductive and sexual health needs as heterosexual women.
 However, queer women face disparities when it comes to reproductive and sexual health.
 This may be in part due to lower socioeconomic status and lower rates of insurance, particularly for bisexual individuals.
-Additionally, sex education (in the U.S.) is largely heteronormative and may not provide information relevant for LGBTQ individuals (see LGBT sex education).
+Additionally, sex education (in the US) is largely heteronormative and may not provide information relevant for LGBTQ individuals (see LGBTQ sex education).
 Health care providers may not have adequate education regarding sexual orientation, so may not be offering their queer patients appropriate and needed services.
 In one survey of Ob/Gyn residents, 50% reported feeling unprepared to care for lesbian or bisexual patients and 92% reported a desire for more education on how to provide healthcare to LGBTQ patients.